André Sordet: Reconnaissance into Belgium

 Sordet's men often covered 55 km per day, and at one point in August the 9th Cuirassiers covered 160 km in 48 hours.
-Unlike British cavalry who were trained to conserve their horses' strength by leading them whenever possible, French cavalry remained in the saddle, causing saddle sores and the loss of many horses from exhaustion.
+Unlike British cavalry who were trained to conserve their horses' strength by leading them whenever possible, French cavalry remained mounted, causing saddle sores and the loss of many horses from exhaustion.
 Sordet's men had covered distances which, as Spears put it, "would have taxed even British cavalry", and yet he was under pressure to fulfil different roles.
 Sir John French wanted him to cover the assembly of the British Expeditionary Force (BEF), whereas Charles Lanrezac wanted him to gather tactical intelligence and was told by Joffre's deputy chief of staff Henri Berthelot on 17 August that this took priority.
 By 17 August, Liège having fallen, Sordet was ordered north of the Sambre by Joffre in a condition described by historian Barbara W. Tuchman as "shoeless".
 He was ordered to move up to Namur and Louvain to make contact with the remnants of Belgian Army to attempt to dissuade them from falling back on Antwerp.
 Grand Quartier Général (GQG) staff were unfairly angered at Sordet's "dilatoriness", even though his horses were too tired to do more than walk.
-Lanrezac demanded to Joffre on morning of 18th that he have use of Sordet's corps.
+Lanrezac demanded to Joffre on morning of 18 August that he have use of Sordet's corps.

 Sordet's forces had now had a chance to recover their strength and he reported that he would be ready to move again on 22 August.
 He asked permission to operate north of the Sambre against the Germans who were reported to be marching west against the British.
 Lanrezac lent the 11th Infantry Brigade (part of III Corps), but on 21 August Sordet's men were pushed out of Luttre and Pont-à-Celles, crossings on the Charleroi Canal north of the Sambre.